Aman-singh143/Online-Payment-Fraud-Detection-ML/README.md

 # Online Payment Fraud Detection API

+## Project Summary

-This project provides an end-to-end machine learning pipeline and a FastAPI backend for detecting fraudulent online payment transactions.
-It includes data analysis, model training, and a production-ready API for real-time fraud prediction.
+This project implements an end-to-end machine learning pipeline to detect fraudulent online payment transactions.
+Using a real-world dataset with over 6.3 million records, it covers the full data science workflow, from exploration to production-ready REST API deployment.

+**Core Skillsets Demonstrated:**

+* Data preprocessing and feature engineering
+* Handling extreme class imbalance (fraud rate \~0.13%)
+* Model comparison and hyperparameter tuning
+* Ensemble learning with stacking and calibration
+* FastAPI deployment with live fraud prediction endpoint

 ---